AriFordsham/GHCWiki/partial-type-signatures.md

 would like to add the ability to let Emacs fill in the hole's inferred type at the press of a key.
 We will look into this.

+### Defer type errors

+GHC's `-fdefer-type-errors` flag defers compile-time type errors to run-time.
+This flag overlaps partially with our `-XPartialTypeSignatures` flag.

+Holes in type signatures will cause compile-time type errors, but deferring them to run-time with `-fdefer-type-errors` will make them disappear, as they will never be generated at run-time, unlike real type errors.
+To be clear, holes in type signatures will **not** cause run-time type errors with `-fdefer-type-errors` enabled.

+The `-XPartialTypeSignatures` flag will also make the compiler swallow type errors caused by holes in type signatures, but other type errors will still be generated at compile time.

 ### Local Definitions